lucasuix/ml-student-grades/README.md

 `$ python regression.py`

-To make a series of prediction of a random collection of data from the dataset:
+To make a series of predictions on a random collection of data from the dataset:

 `$ python predict.py`